StatistikStadtZuerich/sszvis/docs/map-extended/README.md

 > These generators extend the capabilities of the sszvis.map package.

-## sszvis.map.renderer.raster
+## sszvis.mapRendererRaster

 Used to render a layer of raster data into an HTML layer (a div).
 Uses a canvas element internally.

 ### Data Structure

 An array of data objects, where each object represents a single square "pixel" in the raster.
-You provide a function for computing the position (as an [x, y] pair) of the pixel, one for the fill color of the pixel, and a value for the size of the side of each pixel (sszvis.map.utils.pixelsFromDistance is good for this).
+You provide a function for computing the position (as an [x, y] pair) of the pixel, one for the fill color of the pixel, and a value for the size of the side of each pixel (sszvis.pixelsFromGeoDistance is good for this).

 ### Configuration